 - Discover and develop an understanding of time series using appropriate software tools (Capability 1, 2, 4 and 6)

 |Final Exam||40%||Individual Examination|

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 6 hours of lectures, 4 hours of tutorials, 5 hours of online activity, 5 hours reading and thinking about the content and 5 hours of work on assignments and/or test preparation per week.
+For this course, you can expect 2 hours of lectures, 2 hours of tutorials, 1 hour of online activity, 2.5 hours reading and thinking about the content and 2.5 hours of work on assignments and/or test preparation per week.
 In addition there will be up to 4 optional help sessions that students may attend.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 The content and delivery of content in this course are protected by copyright.
 Material belonging to others may have been used in this course and copied by and solely for the educational purposes of the University under license.

 You may copy the course content for the purposes of private study or research, but you may not upload onto any third party site, make a further copy or sell, alter or further reproduce or distribute any part of the course content to another person.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
 A student's assessed work may be reviewed against online source material using computerised detection mechanisms.